-Kingston DC1500M is the latest Enterprise U.2 PCIe 3.0x4 NVMe offering from Kingston, with capacities ranging from (960GB-7680G).
+Kingston DC1500M is the latest Enterprise U.2 PCIe 3.0x4 NVMe offering by Kingston with capacities ranging from (960GB-7680G).
 Equipped with a 16-channel controller and 3D TLC NAND, it was designed with strict Quality of Service (QoS) requirements to ensure sustained high performance and consistency of enterprise workloads while maintaining the lowest latency.
 Its enterprise-focused firmware supports features like overprovisioning, multiple namespaces (supporting up to 64 namespaces) as well as more sophisticated ECC algorithms to ensure reliability of enterprise workloads within the entire lifetime of the drive.

-With SATA SSDs still the most prevalent SSDs in the data center, in this paper we aim to show that migrating or building your storage infrastructure on Enterprise NVMe SSDs, like Kingston's DC1500M NVMe, will help ease some of the problems mentioned above.
+With SATA SSDs still the most prevalent SSDs in the data center, in this paper, we aim to show that migrating or building your storage infrastructure on Enterprise NVMe SSDs, like Kingston's DC1500M NVMe, will help ease some problems mentioned above.

-In our internal testing, a single Kingston DC1500M NVMe SSD offers up to 6.5x the throughput and 5.6x latency improvement (Figure b below) compared to one Micron 5200 eco Enterprise SATA SSD, with little to no cost parity.
+In our internal testing, a single Kingston DC1500M NVMe SSD offers up to 6.5x the throughput and 5.6x latency improvement (Figure b below) comparing it to 1 Micron 5200 eco Enterprise SATA SSD, with little to no cost parity.

 This level of performance in a hyperconverged environment translates to higher transaction throughput and lower latency for SQL Server databases.
 It also translates to a lower storage footprint and lower power consumption.
-In this example, you need six micron 5200 eco drives to match the throughput of one DC1500M drive.
+In this example, you need 6 micron 5200 eco drives to match the throughput of 1 DC1500M drive.
 We will see later how this performance translates in realistic SQL OLTP workloads on VMware vSAN.

-The dramatic performance improvements that NVMe SSDs like DC1500M introduced vs SATA SSDs also means that introducing them in shared hyperconverged environments can help reduce the impact of the noisy neighbour problem on tier 1 applications.
-Enterprise NVMe SSDs like DC1500M can complete unexpected workloads, like backup/restore operations during production hours, at a much faster rate while still maintaining low latency and high transaction throughput for tier 1 mission-critical production workloads, as we show in the noisy neighbour tests later in this paper.
+The dramatic performance improvements NVMe SSDs like DC1500M introduced vs SATA SSDs also means that introducing them in shared hyperconverged environments can also help reduce the impact of the Noisy Neighbor problem on tier 1 applications.
+Enterprise NVMe SSDs like DC1500M can complete unexpected workloads, like backup/restore operations during production hours at a much faster rate while still maintaining low latency and high transaction throughput for tier 1 mission critical production workloads as we show in the Noisy Neighbor tests later in this paper.

 Figure a) Second-by-second IOPS comparison of DC1500M 1920G and Micron 5200 ECO 1920G SATA SSD.
-Tested on a single physical drive attached as a secondary to a Linux system with foo v3.17 once the SSDs have reached a steady state of performance.
-Based on a block size of 4k, read percentage of 75% and a queue depth of 32
+Tested on a single physical drive attached as a secondary to a linux system with fio v3.17 once the SSDs have reached a steady state of performance.
+Based on a block size of 4k, Read percentage of 75% and a Queue depth of 32

-Figure b) Sequential BW(MB/s) read/write and latency(usec) comparison of DC1500M 1920G and Micron 5200 ECO 1920G SATA SSD.
-Tested on a single physical drive attached as a secondary to a Linux system with foo v3.17 once the SSDs have reached a steady state of performance.
-Based on a block size of 256k and a queue depth of 32
+Figure b) Sequential BW(MB/s) Read/Write and Latency(usec) comparison DC1500M 1920G and Micron 5200 ECO 1920G SATA SSD.
+Tested on a single physical drive attached as a secondary to a linux system with fio v3.17 once the SSDs have reached a steady state of performnace.
+Based on a block size of 256k and a Queue depth of 32

-Testing environment
+Testing Environment